CC-Open-Learning/SCORM-packaging/README.md

 ![](https://img.shields.io/badge/2023--07--07-0.2.3-green)

 Provides support for SCORM commands and build processes.
 Most CVRI DLX is packaged as a SCORM object and uploaded to course shells for use.
+See the CORE-confluence repository for developer documentation.

 ## Installation